coleifer/vedis-python/docs/quickstart.rst

 Quickstart
 ==========

 Below is a sample interactive console session designed to show some of the basic features and functionality of the vedis-python library.
-Full API documentation will be available soon.
+Also check out the :ref:`full API docs <api>`.

 Key/value features
 ------------------